telerik/fiddler-everywhere-docs/knowledge-base/how-to-view-web-session-summary.md

 ## Protocol

 Indicates the used protocol, which can be __HTTP__ (Hypertext Transfer Protocol) or __HTTPS__ (secure HTTP).
 The __HTTPS__ is HTTP but with an added secure layer, which is usually TLS (or SSL).
 The secure layer encrypts the standard HTTP requests and responses, making them far more reliable than the plain-text HTTP.
-Fiddler can decode the encrypted content, but a trust root certificate should be installed for this to happen.
-Once the trust certificate is installed and the HTTPS capturing is enabled, Fiddler is effectively a "man-in-the-middle" and can now decode encrypted sessions by switching on the __Decode__ button.
+Fiddler can decode the encrypted content, but a trust root certificate have to be installed for this to happen.
+Once you install it and the HTTPS capturing is enabled, Fiddler is effectively a "man-in-the-middle" and can now decode encrypted sessions by switching on the __Decode__ button.

 ## Host